-Enclosed, please find a regulation pertaining to the Providence Ethics Commission's advisory opinion process for the City Council's consideration, approved by the Commission during its October 7, 2015 meeting.
+Enclosed, please find a regulation pertaining to the Providence Ethics Commission's complaint process for the City Council's consideration, approved by the Commission during its January 6, 2016 meeting.

-Pursuant to Section 17-33(i)(2)(a) of the Code of Ordinances, the Providence Ethics Commission has the authority to render advisory opinions to employees or officials seeking guidance as to the application of the City's code of ethics to a particular set of facts.
-The Commission seeks to adopt the enclosed regulation to establish clear procedures for employees and officials to request advisory opinions and for the Commission to render same.
+Pursuant to Section 17-33(i)(2)(b) of the Code of Ordinances, the Providence Ethics Commission has the authority to investigate potential violations of the Providence Code of Ethics and to render probable cause determinations.
+The Commission seeks to adopt the enclosed regulation to establish clear procedures for the complaint process.
 In accordance with Section 17-33(i)(2)(e), the Commission sought the advice of the City Solicitor in drafting this regulation and now seeks the Council's consent to promulgate it.